How AI is Revolutionizing Education and Learning?

-Artificial Intelligence is making revolutionary changes with digital learning solutions that introduce a novel approach in imparting education to students with varied capabilities and interest.
+Artificial Intelligence is making revolutionary changes with digital learning solutions that introduce a novel approach to imparting education to students with varied capabilities and interests.

 What is AI?

-The word ‘Artificial Intelligence’ is hardwired to the imagery of massive machines working in a sci-fi set up, a byproduct of the fictitious imagery created during childhood.
-However, on deep diving into science, Artificial Intelligence is an advanced form of an algorithm which empowers machines to imitate human behaviour in real life situations.
+The word ‘Artificial Intelligence’ is hardwired to the imagery of massive machines working in a sci-fi setup, a byproduct of the fictitious imagery created during childhood.
+However, on deep diving into science, Artificial Intelligence is an advanced form of an algorithm that empowers machines to imitate human behaviour in real-life situations.

 In the present day of technological advancement, there is barely any field left untouched by Artificial Intelligence in some form or the other.

 Market size of the AI Industry